ymyke/cardio/README.md

 # Architectural considerations

-- Should I rethink the whole view after all?
-Simply redraw the entire model whenever necessary.
-But in the buffer and/or on a second screen so there is no flicker?
-(Is that possible w/ asciimatics?) -- Can I work with 2 asciimatics screens (and maybe some buffer to copy contents between the two) and simply do full screen refreshes whenever something happens and via that mechanism more properly separate the model from the view?
-  - Should there be a plain view that does nothing other than display the current state of the model _and_ a collection of animations that can be called? -- But there's also all the controlling part with keyboard inputs etc. ...
 - Rethink how the session module works.
 Maybe get rid of it?
 Maybe have a common way tests get set up in a central test module and a way sandbox.py sets up the game and get rid of session altogether? -- But would need some module that grants access to